SovereignCloudStack/k8s-cluster-api-provider/README.md

 you from copying a secondary AppCred into the VM and creating appropriate secrets to talk to other projects or other clouds simultaneously.

+The plan for the future is to create AppCreds per cluster (see #109), so credentials for individual clusters can be revoked.

 ## Cluster Management on the C-API management node

 You can use ``make ssh`` to log in to the C-API management node.
 There you can issue